gurmitteotia/guflow/README.md

 ### Example 3
-In following example, workflow execution pause and wait for signal when "ReserveItem" is failed with "NotAvailable" reason and on receiving the signals reschedule the item.
+In following example, workflow execution pause and wait for signal when "ReserveItem" is failed with "NotAvailable" reason and on receiving the signals reschedule the lambda function.
 ```cs
              ReserveItem <----------------Reschedule
                   |                        |